From robots used in manufacturing to electronics used in biomedical equipment, Electronics Technicians keep our world running.

 Flexible Schedules.
 We know life can be hectic and that is why we offer three flexible schedules to choose from.
 Attend classes around what works best for you and choose from day, afternoon or evening classes.
 For day, afternoon and evening classes, you can complete your Electronics Engineering training in just 20 months!

 Hybrid Program.
 Our Electronics Engineering Program is a hybrid program that combines the elements of traditional face to face learning with the flexibility of online learning.
 80% of your training will be in the classroom (one day online) and the other 20% will be spent in the shop.
 You’re virtually getting the best of both worlds!

-Internship Opportunities: Before you graduate, the time will come for you to put the skills you learned in the classroom and apply them in a Real World setting!
+Internship Opportunities: Before you graduate from the Electronics Engineering Technology program, the time will come for you to put the skills you learned in the classroom and apply them in a Real World setting!
 As an Intern, you will have the opportunity to work hands on in a professional environment, network with other professionals in your field, explore different careers, and build your resume.
 You will have a dedicated Internship Coordinator that will personally work with you and many of our industry partners to provide you the exposure and experience you need to get ready for the Real World.

 Certifications.
-After completing your courses, you’ll be fully prepared to test for these professional certifications:
+After completing your Electronics Engineering courses, you’ll be fully prepared to test for these professional certifications: